paulgeser/besca-truncated/README.md

 ## Installation

-If you are familiar with python packages simply install it using pip:
+If you are familiar with python packages simply install them using pip:

 ```
 pip install git+https://github.com/bedapub/besca.git